 4. Did anything surprise you about how your students reacted to your classroom (behavior, enjoyment, etc.)?

-This was my third full year implementing flexible seating.
+This was my third full year implementing active seating.
 I’m never surprised by their reactions now as they love the change from a previous grade level that doesn’t allow much movement or change-up in traditional desk-seating.
 Since I’ve used flexible seating for several years, I know to anticipate that the yoga balls will be a point of high contention at the beginning of the year but everything eventually works itself out nicely.
 Now when the year starts, we choose seats for the next day before leaving school for about the first 2 weeks.
 This ensures everyone has a chance to “try out” the different seating options and allows students to learn a bit about themselves (and get over the “newness” of things).
 I typically have students try them out at BTSN and use sticky notes to create a graph before leaving.
 This is a great visual for the first day when we go over flexible seating rules and have discussions about fairness.
 After the first few weeks, we recreate the graph and notice changes–SCORE!
 I LOVE when I can sneak some curriculum into every part of our day!

 5. What is the biggest piece of design advice you can provide for someone who is just starting to think “outside of the box” in terms of classroom design?